Set up and configure your HealthKit store.

 Request permission to read and share data.

-Before you can use HealthKit, you must add the HealthKit capabilities for your app.
-In Xcode, select the project and turn on the HealthKit capability (see Figure 1).
-Only enable the Health Records checkbox if your app needs to access the user’s clinical records.
-App Review may reject apps that enable the Health Records capability if the app doesn’t use the Health Record data.
+Before you can use HealthKit, you must enable the HealthKit capabilities for your app.
+In Xcode, select the project and add the HealthKit capability (see Figure 1).
+Only select the Clinical Health Records checkbox if your app needs to access the user’s clinical records.
+App Review may reject apps that enable the Clinical Health Records capability if the app doesn’t actually use the health record data.
 For more information, see Accessing Health Records.

-When you enable the HealthKit capabilities on an iOS app, Xcode adds HealthKit to the list of required device capabilities.
-This prevents users from purchasing or installing the app on devices that do not support HealthKit.
+When you enable the HealthKit capabilities on an iOS app, Xcode adds HealthKit to the list of required device capabilities, which prevents users from purchasing or installing the app on devices that don’t support HealthKit.

-If HealthKit is not required for the correct operation of your app, you can open the app’s
+If HealthKit isn’t required for the correct operation of your app, you can open the app’s

 Info file and delete the